smolen92/raytracing/readme.md

 filename specified must have .bmp or .ppm extension, if no filename is specified output is saved to file output.bmp

-if thread count isn't specified or wrong input is entered (string instead of integer, more thread that are available) half of available thread will be used
+if thread count isn't specified or wrong input is entered (string instead of integer, more thread than are available) half of available thread will be used if all keyword is used as parameter, all available threads are used